nikukatansa/crossroad-live/site/content/_index.md

     reflect and remember on Remembrance Sunday.
 blessing:
   heading: Benediction
-  text: May the God who gives endurance and encouragement give you the same
+  text: The Lord bless you and keep you; the Lord make his face shine on you and
-    attitude of mind toward each other that Christ Jesus had, so that with one mind and one voice you may glorify the God and Father of our Lord Jesus Christ.
+    be gracious to you; the Lord turn his face toward you and give you peace.
   showsection: true
 pagetitle: Sunday worship
 title: Crossroad Online
-subtitle: Sunday worship - 5th December 2021
+subtitle: Sunday worship - 12th December 2021
 image: /img/seaton.jpg
 blurb:
   heading: Welcome!